Hughenden

 Porcupine Gorge National Park

-Another such best thing to do in Hughenden is visiting Porcupine Gorge, i-e Hughenden’s biggest attraction which is only an hour’s drive north of town.
-Porcupine Gorge National Park – Australia’s ‘Little Grand Canyon’ – has a clear, flowing creek, towering cliffs of vibrantly coloured sandstone and dense vegetation.
-The gorge provides a striking contrast to the surrounding sparsely wooded, dry, flat plains.
-Hundreds of millions of years’ geological history shows in the strata of sedimentary rocks and basalt that have been carved away over millennia to form this impressive canyon.
+The must-see attraction in the Flinders Shire is Porcupine Gorge.
+Five hundred million years in the making and half a day to discover.
+The drive to the gorge is all bitumen and can be accessed by all vehicle types.
+Be sure to pick up a drive guide to the Gorge from the Discovery Centre which highlights points of interest on the drive out.
+Porcupine Gorge National Park has a clear, flowing creek, towering cliffs of vibrantly coloured sandstone and dense vegetation.
+The gorge, which extends for more than 38km along Porcupine Creek, provides a striking contrast to the surrounding sparsely wooded, dry, flat plains.
+Hundreds of millions of years of geological history show in the strata of sedimentary rocks and basalt that have been carved away over millennia to form this impressive canyon.

 The Gorge can be appreciated from two distinct areas.
 The first point is a lookout giving a view deep into the gorge below.
 The second is a national park campsite area.
 From here, a walking track takes visitors to the base of the gorge where the Pyramid formation is a prominent feature.
 Intermittent waterholes line the base of the gorge.
 Have a swim!
 The Porcupine Gorge National Park offers camping, birdwatching, swimming, opportunities for nature and landscape photography and a diverse range of flora and fauna.